Odette Kahn: Biography

 She participated in numerous radio and television broadcasts, and was a member of the jury in some of the most renowned gastronomic contests.
-She received many awards, including the Chevalier du Mérite National, Chevalier du Mérite Agricole, and the City of Paris Medal.
+She received many awards, including the Chevalier du Mérite National, Chevalier du Mérite Agricole, and the Medal of the City of Paris.

+During the 1976 Judgement of Paris wine tasting, she unsuccessfully demanded her scorecard back after rating two Californian wines higher than any French one.